Understand your inner critic.

 Promotion

-Building self-awareness and awareness of others’ personality styles facilitates and strengthens the partnership pipeline while enhancing the professional competencies required for business development and firm leadership.
+Building self-awareness and awareness of others’ personality styles facilitates and strengthens the professional competencies required for the human connections needed for effective advocacy, business development and firm leadership.

 Leadership

-Every firm has a list of competencies that are vital for development of future leaders, but strong communication skills are the foundation for each one of them.
-The Enneagram is a shortcut to building the emotional intelligence necessary for more effective communications that get results.
+Every firm has a list of competencies that are vital for development of future leaders, but the capacity for connection is the foundation for each one of them.
+The Enneagram is a shortcut to building the emotional intelligence necessary for more effective relationships that facilitate commitment and community.

 My entry into the world of law began on a whim.
 I graduated from college as a liberal arts major without a clue as to what was next.
 Law school seemed like a great way to begin to figure it out.
 Since then, I have been an associate at an Am Law 50 law firm, an admissions officer for two law schools, and the manager of attorney recruiting and the director of human resources at an AmLaw 100 firm.
 Since 2007, I have consulted with and coached aspiring law students, lawyers and law firm professionals.
-Needless to say, I’ve seen the industry go through numerous peaks and valleys, but one thing has remained constant — firms rise and fall on their ability to communicate effectively.
+Needless to say, I’ve seen the industry go through numerous peaks and valleys, but one thing has remained constant — firms rise and fall on their ability to connect with others.
 What attorneys need for success is a deep understanding of who they are, how they show up, and how to meet the needs of others, whether they are colleagues, clients, opposing counsel or courts.
-It’s a matter of understanding, not guessing, and building emotional intelligence based on actionable insights that enhance honest and transparent communication.
+It’s a matter of understanding, not guessing, and building emotional intelligence based on actionable insights that support genuine and sustainable connection with self and with others.
 That’s where coaching with the Enneagram makes the difference.

-I help attorneys and firms leverage communications to maximize performance.
+I help people and organizations leverage self-awareness to maximize performance.

 The Benefits: